gofynd/fdk-client-swift/documentation/platform/AUDITTRAIL.md

-List of entity types that can be audited within the platform's
+Get a consolidated list of entity types from all the logs stored on the db, which further helps to filter the logs better

 *Returned Response:*